5 from 5 votes

 set of three images: Left image: A mixing bowl of pumpkin cheesecake batter with an egg being added, surrounded by fall decorations like a ceramic pumpkin, cinnamon sticks, and jars, set on a table near a window.
 Middle image: A mixing bowl of pumpkin cheesecake batter with vanilla extract and cinnamon added to the mix, with the cozy autumn-themed setup including a ceramic pumpkin, cinnamon sticks, and fall-inspired napkins.
 Right image: A smooth pumpkin cheesecake batter in a mixing bowl, ready for the next step, surrounded by a fall-themed scene with a ceramic pumpkin, cinnamon sticks, and jars on a table near a window.

-Wrap the bottom of the pan with a few layers of aluminum foil to prevent water from leaking in.
-Pour the cheesecake batter over the cooled crust.
+Wrap the bottom of the pan (with the crust) in a few layers of aluminum foil to prevent water from leaking in.
+Then, pour the cheesecake batter over the cooled crust.

-Place the pan in a larger roasting pan and add the boiling water to create a water bath, which helps prevent the cheesecake from cracking.
+Place the pan in a larger roasting pan and add the boiling water to create a water bath.
+This helps prevent the cheesecake from cracking by giving gentle/even heat.

 A pannel with three images.
 Left image: A pumpkin cheesecake batter in a springform pan, placed on a fall-themed table near a window.
 The table is decorated with a ceramic pumpkin, cinnamon sticks, a candle, and jars, creating a cozy autumn atmosphere.
 Middle image: A springform pan filled with pumpkin cheesecake batter wrapped in aluminum foil, preparing for a water bath, on a fall-themed table with a ceramic pumpkin and cinnamon sticks in the background.
 Right image: The springform pan with pumpkin cheesecake batter wrapped in foil, placed in a large roasting pan filled with water for a water bath, ready to bake.
 The cozy fall decorations include cinnamon sticks, a candle, and a ceramic pumpkin.

-Bake the cheesecake in the 325ยบF preheated oven for 60 to 75 minutes.
-The cheesecake should jiggle slightly in the center but look set around the edges.
+Bake the cheesecake in the 325ºF preheated oven for 60 to 75 minutes.
+The cheesecake should jiggle slightly in the center but look set around the edges when it’s finished.
 Turn the oven off and leave the cheesecake in the oven for 1 hour to cool gradually.
 You can slightly prop open the oven door if you like.

 A close-up of a plain pumpkin cheesecake with a smooth orange surface and a graham cracker crust, sitting on a wooden board with fall decorations, including cookies, nuts, and cinnamon sticks, in the background.

-Drizzle caramel sauce or melted Biscoff cookie butter over the whipped cream, and serve.
+If you want, drizzle caramel sauce or melted Biscoff cookie butter over the whipped cream, and serve.
+I also have this wonderful pumpkin caramel sauce recipe you might want to try on this cheesecake.

 a set of two images: Left image: A close-up of a hand using a piping bag to pipe whipped cream rosettes on the edge of a pumpkin cheesecake with a smooth orange surface.
 The cheesecake sits on a wooden board with a rustic autumn-themed background, including nuts and cookies.
 Right image: A finished pumpkin cheesecake topped with whipped cream rosettes dusted with cinnamon, arranged in a ring around the edge.
 The cheesecake has a graham cracker crust, and the background includes cookies and fall-themed decorations.